rkhidesh/100-Days-Of-Code/Log.md

 I finished the Day 3 module.
 It covered if/else, elif and conditional statements.
 I completed exercises that came with the module:
 ![image](https://user-images.githubusercontent.com/102761065/166746102-306ff15e-9946-43e3-b794-21ef30e93c60.png)

-I continued working on my portfolio and I made the home page.
-I thought I would be using more JavaScript but I'm mostly using CSS 😕
+I continued working on my portfolio, and I made the home page.
+I thought I would be using more JavaScript, but I'm mostly using CSS 😕

 ### Thoughts: